JeodC/PortMaster-Descent/descent2/README.md

 You may rename Player.plr and Player.plx in the conf folder for a different multiplayer display name.
 If you do so, please modify the d1x.ini or d2x.ini file to reflect this change.

+Cheats can be found and modified in cheats.txt.
+To turn a cheat on, change the 0 to 1.
+To turn it off, change 1 to 0.
+The cheats listed in cheats.txt only work with the full version of the game.
+The shareware demo has cheats, but you must locate and add them yourself.

 ## Default Gameplay Controls

 | Button | Action |